www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 | per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
 | created_before | Return only candidates that were created before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| created_after | Return only candidates that were created after this timestamp.
+| created_after | Return only candidates that were created at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_before | Return only candidates that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| updated_after | Return only candidates that were updated after this timestamp.
+| updated_after | Return only candidates that were updated at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | job_id | If supplied, only return candidates that have applied to this job.
 Will return both when a candidate has applied to a job and when they're a prospect for a job.
 | email | If supplied, only return candidates who have a matching e-mail address.
 If supplied with job_id, only return a candidate with a matching e-mail with an application on the job.
 If email and candidate_ids are included, candidate_ids will be ignored.
 | candidate_ids | If supplied, return only the candidates with the given ids.
 These are supplied as a comma separated string. e.g.: "candidate_ids=123,456,789".
 When combined with job_id, only return candidates with an application on the job.
 A maximum of 50 candidates can be returned this way.